Vinifera-Developers/Vinifera/docs/User-Interface.md

 ### Tabs

 - Vinifera enhances the Tiberian Sun sidebar by introducing tabs similar to those found in Red Alert 2.
 - There are four tabs, just like in Red Alert 2; however, due to the absence of a defense queue, the "Defenses" tab has been replaced by a new "Special" tab.
-This tab contains Superweapons and aircraft.
+This tab contains Superweapons, aircraft and naval units.
 - Vinifera also introduces new hotkeys for quick tab switching and placing the currently available building (in the case of the Structure tab).
 - The new sidebar feature must be enabled in `VINIFERA.INI`.